LL.M. Course in International and European Law

 • European Union Economic Law (obligatory)

-• Advanced European Union Economic Law (obligatory)
+• Advanced European Union Economic Law (obligatory mini-dissertation)

 • EU Competition Law (obligatory)